 In December 2008, Google Chrome introduced Incognito Mode about three months later after Google’s web browser has released.
 The feature is meant to help people hide their browsing behaviors that didn’t want other people to see.
 Chrome History and cookies can be a track record of what site has been visited.
 The privacy concern is a common reason why developers laid down the similar ability to their browsers, such as Firefox, Opera, and Edge.

 Talking in general, Incognito Mode or private mode (the name depends on what browser you use) engineered to not record your history, cookies, and site information.
 Once other people using the same device, they will not able to see previous activities.

-If you looking to kept secret your privacy and browsing anonymously, try the private mode on the following popular browsers below.
+If you looking to keep secret your privacy and browse anonymously, try the private mode on the following popular browsers below.

 How to Activate Incognito Mode in Google Chrome